mobprotocol/mob-cloud/README.md

 `npm run user-swarm`

-This script creates 100 key pair identities that can sign and create transactions on our exchange network.
+This script creates 100 key pair identities that can sign and create transactions the Mob exchange network.

 ## EVM

 `npm run evm`

-This starts a `TESTRPC` process and unlocks the accounts of the user-swarm
+This starts a `TESTRPC` process and unlocks the accounts of the user-swarm.

 ## Assets
 `npm run create-tokens`

 Deploys 10 ERC20 token contracts.
-It magically creates a compiled json file and deploys the contracts to the EVM.
+It creates a compiled json file and deploys the contracts to the EVM.
 Checkout out `/eths6` for the functional, promisified web3 library.

 ## Exchange Network